danielchristiancazares/freespace2/docs/QA_REVIEW.md

 - Model bindless descriptor array is fully written every frame: initialize all `kMaxBindlessTextures` entries to fallback, then patch resident textures into their slots.
 This avoids relying on partially-bound descriptors.
+- The model bindless binding does not use `vk::DescriptorBindingFlagBits::ePartiallyBound`, and the model path no longer requires `descriptorBindingPartiallyBound` device support.
 - `getBindlessSlotIndex()` returns a real slot (or slot 0 fallback) even when a texture is not yet resident.

 ### Frame lifecycle / serial tracking